 My final thought is, how can we on a large scale work with your bountiful wisdom, grace. love and mercy and transform Nigeria into a great nation?

-And is it possible for your voice to be louder than the still small whisper?
-Just on the off off chance that the millions of roaring generator noises might be interfering with our hearing.
+And one last request.
+Is it possible for your voice to be louder than the still small whisper?
+This is just on the off off chance that the millions of roaring generators might be interfering with our hearing.
 I know, I know, I am just reaching…

 You are always an awesome God.